HTAKM/htakm_test/README.md

 ## Purpose

 This website is designed for educational purposes, showcasing web development skills and techniques.
 It is not intended for production use.

-Visit the website to explore its features and learn more about the implementation!